EchoAlice/Model-Danksharding/README.md

 https://blog.ethereum.org/2014/08/16/secret-sharing-erasure-coding-guide-aspiring-dropbox-decentralizer/

 Erasure/Reed Solomon coding is a technique that separates data of m chunks and encodes these into n chunks, such that any m of n chunks can be used to recreate the original data.
-This concept is employed by Ethereum to make data availability sampling of blobs feasible for sharding.
+This concept is employed by Ethereum to make data avaiable for rollups, and in the future, sharding.
 Erasure coding makes it impossible for an individual to withhold even a single bit of information without anyone requesting this information to be able to detect foul play.
 My project implements this technique.